yashpaddalwar/aicrawler/README.md

 # aicrawler

 This is a new repository for the aicrawler project.
-Add a description here.
+The aim of this project is to create a simple Langchain AI web crawler.